Rhiwlas, Llandderfel

-Rhiwlas is an estate about 1 km to the north of the town of Bala, Wales.
+Rhiwlas is an estate about 1 km to the north of the town of Bala, Gwynedd, Wales.
 It has been in the possession of the Price family for over four centuries.
 Rhiwlas Hall, a Regency extravaganza, was demolished in the 1950s and replaced by a smaller house designed by Clough Williams-Ellis.
-Many of the estate buildings remain and are listed structures and the hall's gardens and landscaped park, landscaped by William Emes, are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+Many of the estate buildings remain and are listed structures, and the hall's gardens and landscaped park, landscaped by William Emes, are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 History and architecture

-The Price family have owned the Rhiwas estate since at least the 1540s.
-Richard John Lloyd Price (1843-1923) was a noted sportsman, who hosted the UK's first sheepdog trials at Rhiwlas in 1873.
+The Price family have owned the Rhiwlas estate since at least the 1540s.
+Richard John Lloyd Price (1843–1923) was a noted sportsman, who hosted Britain's first sheepdog trials at Rhiwlas in 1873.
 Robin Price, the 15th generation of his family to farm at Rhiwlas, died in 2016.
 The estate remains privately owned by the Price family.

-The 19th century Rhiwlas Hall was a large building constructed in 1809.
-RCAHMW describes it as being "three-storeyed and castellated with turrets", while Cadw considers it was a "enormous rambling mansion".
+The 19th-century Rhiwlas Hall was a large building constructed in 1809.
+RCAHMW describes it as being "three-storeyed and castellated with turrets", while Cadw considers it to have been an "enormous rambling mansion".
 The architect is unknown.
 Thomas Rickman undertook some work on the estate at the time of the reconstruction, including the entrance gate, but Pevsner does not ascribe the house to him.
 The hall was demolished in 1954, having suffered both wartime requisition and dry rot.
-The replacement, designed by Clough Williams-Ellis, is considered by Richard Haslam, Julian Orbach and Adam Voelcker, writing in their 2009 volume, Gwynedd in the Pevsner Buildings of Wales series, to be among his best work.
+The replacement, designed by Clough Williams-Ellis, is considered by Richard Haslam, Julian Orbach and Adam Voelcker, writing in their 2009 volume Gwynedd in the Pevsner Buildings of Wales series, to be among his best work.

 The gardens were designed by William Emes and are designated Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 A number of historic estate buildings survive and are listed, all at Grade II.
-These include; the game larder, the ice house, the castellated stables, and the main gateway and estate walls.
+These include the game larder, the ice house, the castellated stables, and the main gateway and estate walls.